 Here are some of the benefits of fibre in a dog’s diet:

-- Reduces the risk of some health problems: Fiber can help to reduce the risk of some health problems, such as colon cancer and obesity.
-It can also help to regulate blood sugar levels and can be beneficial for dogs with diabetes.
+• Reduces the risk of health problems: Fiber can help reduce the risk of health problems, such as colon cancer and obesity.
+It can also help regulate blood sugar levels and benefit dogs with diabetes.

-- Promotes healthy skin and coat: Fiber can help to promote healthy skin and coat by providing essential nutrients for the skin and hair.
+• Promotes healthy skin and coat: Fiber provides essential nutrients for the skin and hair, helping to promote healthy skin and coat.

 If you consider adding fibre to your dog’s diet, you must talk to your veterinarian first.
 They can help you determine how much fibre suits your dog and recommend a safe and healthy way to add fibre to your dog’s diet.